Should I attend the inspection?

 A home inspector is typically contacted right after the contract or purchase agreement has been signed, and is often available within a few days.
 Before you sign, be sure that there is an inspection clause in the contract, making your purchase obligation contingent upon the findings of a professional home inspection.
 This clause should specify the terms to which both the buyer and seller are obligated.

-How do I find a Home Inspector?
+How to find a Home Inspector?

 A good real estate agent can provide you the names of two or three inspectors that past clients have used.
 Many real estate agents prefer to remain neutral in the area of referrals eliminating the ethical issues that might arise if there is an incentive to referring one inspector over another.
 Please give us a call at 615-946-5407 and give us a chance to answer any questions!
 Hopefully our experience and knowledge is enough to earn your business!
 You are welcome to send us an email of your interest and We will Contact You!